Skip to navigation Skip to content

 • Select Open in MCRS button from the top right hand corner of screen

-• All documents contained in the bundle will be presented in the Files & documents tile
+• All documents contained in the case will be presented in the Files & documents tile, each individual case from bundle will need to be viewed and actioned separately

-Note: staff that get a bundle containing a work type they are not trained in should direct the work items to an appropriately skilled Service Officer by selecting User reason > Service Officer has incorrect skills > Submit
+Note: staff that get a bundle containing a work type they are not trained in should direct the work items to an appropriately skilled Service Officer by proficiency raising the work item through Work Optimiser.
+See Table 6 in Technical support and escalations - Medicare Compensation Recovery

 Are all of the bundled documents related to the same customer/claim?